 Our population provides exposure to diverse and complex mental health issues.
 Clients typically present with major mental disorders, including psychotic, mood and/or anxiety disorders.
 These are often co-morbid with and complicated by substance-related disorders, cognitive impairment, personality disorders, developmental disorders, sleep disorders, a life course of poor nutrition and health, and chronic disease.
 The aging offender may presents with issues related to deteriorating health, mobility, and dementia.
-In many cases, clients are difficult to engage, ambivalent about change, or consistently interrupt therapeutic gains by entering into crises.
+In many cases, clients are difficult to engage, ambivalent about change, and may experience frequent crises which interfere with therapeutic progress.

 Our diverse population requires appropriate intervention that is sensitive to ethnic diversity (including a large Aboriginal population) sexual orientation and gender identity, and adaptation for low or absent literacy levels, hearing, and sight impairment.
-Cases are often complex and require a flexible, multidisciplinary and sometimes multiintervention approach.
+Cases are often complex and require a flexible, multidisciplinary and sometimes multi-intervention approach.